NFOK15013U Meat Technology and Packaging

 - Perform laboratory work and handle selected techniques and methods applied in meat science.

 - Structure reports and handle the literature in a correct manner.

-- Apply the literature and communicate knowledge about meat and meat product quality.
+- Apply the literature and communicate knowledge about fresh meat quality.

 - Cooperate with fellow students about solving problems in relation to meat quality.